Lines of Action

 Lines of Action (or LOA) is an abstract strategy board game for two players invented by Claude Soucie.
 The objective is to connect all of one's pieces into a single group.
 The game was recommended by the Spiel des Jahres in 1988.

 Rules

 Goal

-The object of the game is to bring all of one's pieces together into a contiguous body so that they are connected vertically, horizontally or diagonally (8-connectivity).
+The object of the game is to bring all of one's pieces together into a contiguous body so that all pieces are connected orthogonally or diagonally (8-connectivity).